SolemmaLLC/ClimateStudioDocs/docs/windRose.rst

    :width: 900px
    :align: center

 Turn on the 3D wind rose by clicking on the **checkbox**.
-The filters, y-axis maximum, 10-30 degree bins, color will mirror that of the 2D wind rose.
+The filters, y-axis maximum, 10-30 degree bins, and color palette will mirror that of the 2D wind rose.

 Click on button **"Set Position"** to re-set the center of the 3D wind rose.
 Change the Inner Radius and Outter Radius of the windrose by typing in the text boxes.